 COVID-19 Update – Our firm is fully operational.
 Read the Latest

 My secured lender clients sometimes contact me in desperation because they believe they cannot get their liens recorded on NC car titles.
 Their borrowers are not cooperating.
 Sometimes borrowers will fail to complete the necessary paperwork to obtain a car title in their names.
-Sometimes “clear” titles somehow get issued, without lenders’ liens on them.
+Sometimes “clear” titles somehow get issued, without recordation of the lenders’ liens on them.
 When these things happen, lenders cannot get their liens properly recorded with the NC Department of Motor Vehicles.
 And, having an unrecorded lien on a titled vehicle is risky territory.
 Unlike real estate mortgages, an unrecorded lien on a titled vehicle can be defeated by sale to subsequent purchasers who gain ownership of the vehicle.

 The problem arises when the collateral for the loan bears a title, like a car or truck.
-It does not occur when the collateral is non-titled “chattels” (like office equipment) or when the collateral is a piece of land.
+These are conditional sales.
+It does not occur when the collateral is non-titled “chattels” (like office equipment) or when the collateral is a piece of real property such as land.

 When land is the collateral, lenders will not usually disburse loan proceeds until the mortgage or deed of trust is filed.
 When the collateral is non-titled chattels, the borrower’s cooperation is just not needed because:

-New titles mean highway use taxes, title issuance fees and troublesome lines at the Department of Motor Vehicles (DMV).
-In NC, the DMV will not mail new titles with liens recorded to borrowers.
+New titles mean highway use taxes, title issuance fees, and troublesome lines at the Department of Motor Vehicles (DMV).
+Per NC lien law, the DMV will not mail new titles with liens recorded to borrowers.
 Instead, these titles go directly to the Lenders.

-However the omission occurred, Lenders can spend months trying to remedy the situation – with little to no recourse.
+However the omission occurred, Lenders can spend months trying to remedy the situation, hindered by encumbrances – with little to no recourse.
 Thankfully in most cases, there is another solution.